mwasobaddy/Pelek-Properties/README.md

 - Use Flux components where possible
 - Implement proper validation and authorization
 - Write tests for critical features

+## Image Handling
+The application uses Laravel's Storage facade for efficient image management:
+- Images are stored in the public disk for optimal delivery
+- Featured images are handled through a dedicated relationship
+- Fallback to placeholder images when no image is available
+- Special image ordering for Airbnb listings
+- Support for multiple image formats

 ## Testing 🧪